Yebin-Bae/Simple-Cafe-Data-Insights/README.md

 # Business Recommendations based on Analysis
 Based on the insights from the dataset, here are four key strategies to improve the cafe's performance and revenue:

-* Tuesday Moring Set Promotion
+* Tuesday Morning Set Promotion
    - By offering a Coffee (only limited coffee menu) + Scone at a discounted price during morning hours, attract students and workers to increase sales on the lowest-performing day of the week.
    - Review total sales for the next three months to determine whether the business should keep this promotion or develop other strategies.
 * Best & Worst Sellers Review